-‘Pahkla Suurkivi’ is a boulder measuring 29.5 metres in circumference and which stands 4.4 metres high.
-It is not the biggest boulder in Estonia, but earns the name the ‘King of Stones’ due to its majesty.
+‘Pahkla Suurkivi’ is a boulder measuring 29.5 metres in circumference and standing 4.4 metres high.
+It is not the biggest boulder in Estonia but earns the name of ‘King of Stones’ due to its majesty.

 Did you know…?

-*If you look hard enough you might even find the lord of the manor’s gold pocket watch, which was said to have been lost down the crack in the boulder!
+*If you look hard enough you might even find the lord of the manor’s golden pocket watch that is said to have been lost down a crack in the boulder!